intel-analytics/ipex-llm/docs/readthedocs/source/doc/Nano/Overview/tensorflow_inference.md

     Please use ``bigdl.nano.tf.keras.InferenceOptimizer.trace`` instead.
 ```

 For quantization, BigDL-Nano provides only post-training quantization in `InferenceOptimizer.quantize()` for users to infer with models of 8-bit precision.
 Quantization-Aware Training is not available for now.
-Model conversion to 16-bit like BF16, and FP16 will be coming soon.
+Model conversion to 16-bit like BF16 and FP16 is coming soon.

 ```eval_rst
 .. warning::